Susan Bassnett: Academic career

 Bassnett began her academic career as a lecturer at the University of Rome from 1968 to 1972.
-She then returned to England was a lecturer at the University of Lancaster from 1972 to 1976.
+She then returned to England as a lecturer at the University of Lancaster from 1972 to 1976.
 She joined the University of Warwick as a lecturer in 1976, and established its Centre for Translation and Comparative Cultural Studies in 1985.
 She was promoted to reader in 1989, and appointed Professor of Comparative Literature in 1992.
 She twice served as the university's pro-vice-chancellor, from 1997 to 2003 and from 2005 to 2009.
 She retired from Warwick in 2016 and was made professor emerita.
 In retirement, she has held the appointment of Professor of Comparative Literature at the University of Glasgow since 2015.

 Notable works

 Among her more than twenty books, several have become mainstays in the field of literary criticism, especially Translation Studies (1980) and Comparative Literature (1993).
 A book on Ted Hughes was published in 2009.
 Another book edited by Bassnett is Knives and Angels: Women Writers in Latin America.
 Bassnett's collaboration with several intellectuals in a series of book projects has been received well.
 In 2006, she co-edited with Peter Bush the book The Translator as Writer.
 In addition to her scholarly works, Bassnett writes poetry which was published as Exchanging Lives: Poems and Translations (2002).